November 06, 2018

 La Roche Global Problems, Global Solutions Conference to Explore Peace in Times of Turbulence

 PITTSBURGH, Nov.
 6, 2018 – From Nov.
-28 to 30, La Roche College will host its annual Global Problems, Global Solutions conference with the support of Brother’s Brother Foundation and UPMC.
+28 to 30, La Roche University will host its annual Global Problems, Global Solutions conference with the support of Brother’s Brother Foundation and UPMC.

 This year’s conference will examine the topic of peace through a variety of student activities, panel discussions and volunteer opportunities.